sdat2/seager19/README.md

 - There is a west-east warm-to-cold contrast in the Pacific.

-- GCMs predict weakening contrast with GHG conc.
+- State of the art GCMs predict weakening contrast with GHG conc.

 - In observations it has increased.

-- Their simple linear model agrees with observations.
+- Their simple linear coupled model agrees with observations.

 ### Citation